-Market risk is the risk that the fair value or future cash flows of a financial instrument fluctuates because of changes in market prices or macro-economic variables.
-This includes interest rate risk and currency risk, further described below, as well as equity risk, to which SCOR Europe is exposed through its investments.
-Market risk also includes credit spread risk on the invested assets.
+Market risk is the risk that the fair value of future cash flows of a financial instrument fluctuates because of changes in market prices or macro-economic variables.
+This risk includes interest rate risk and currency risk to which SCOR Europe is exposed through its investments, and credit spread risk on these invested assets.